stlgo/grow-with-stl-go/examples/json/README.md

 # JSON

 [JSON](https://www.json.org/json-en.html) (JavaScript Object Notation) is a lightweight data-interchange format.
 JSON is ubiquitous.
 It's used for interprocess communication, application configurations, data storage in database and on disk.
-It has largely supplanted the use of XML in web services and some might say it's a thing we as an industry what passes for correct.
+It has largely supplanted the use of XML in web services and it sits in the center of our computing universe.

 JSON at its core is key value pairs ([tuples](https://en.wikipedia.org/wiki/Tuple)).
 The keys are generally strings or integers and values can be primitives or complex styles.
 You can also have arrays of JSON Objects and arrays of primitives.